BISH0808/Codeforces-problems/README.md

 #You can run the notebooks on Google Colab by following the links.

-These videos are recommended for learning algorithms:
+These videos are recommended for Codeforces problems understanding:

 | Number        | Name                             | Description                                                   |  Lanuage         |  Reference       |